neopoly/rohbau/README.md

 ### EventTube

-The `EventTube` implements the `Observer` pattern.
+The `EventTube` implements the `Publish-subscribe` pattern.
 You can subscribe to events and publish them.

 #### Examples